pragya91/AlgorithmsInJS/README.md

 8) Write a code to partition linkedlist around  value x, such that all nodes less thanx comebefore all nodes greater than or equal to x.
 If x is contained in the list, the values of x only need to beafter the elements less than x.
 The partition element x can appear anywhre in the right partition
   Input: 3->5->8->5->10->2->1
   output: 3->1->2->10->5->5->8

+9) Your final exam is approaching and you haven't begun to study.
+In order to have the best chance of passing the course, you resolve to study from now until exam time.
+Chapters vary in length, but not in value towards a passing grade, so you want to study as many complete chapters as possible.
+The order of chapters doesn't matter, but you must complete a chapter before it will help your grade.
+Your task is to maximize the number of complete chapters you can study between now and exam time.

+10) You are appointed as a system admin in a firm, and it is your responsibility to check the safety of the server racks in one of the server rooms.
+The server racks are arranged in an array.
+If any rack reaches another rack when it falls, it will cause the other rack to fall.
+Safety rules require that at least some of the racks should remain standing if one of the ends falls toward the others.
+Your task is to determine whether either or both ends will cause all racks to fall should one be tipped.
+To determine if a rack will knock over another rack, use the following two rules*:

+  left rack falls if: position[i] + height[i] >= position[i_to_test]
+  right rack falls if: position[i] - height[i] <= position[i_to_test]
+  *Assume the position of a rack is position[i] and its height is height[i].

+  The test is based on a single event.
+In other words, if it takes toppling both the left and right ends to knock down all the servers, you still pass the safety inspection.

+  Complete the function checkAll, which takes the positions and heights of the server racks as input, and return a string ['RIGHT','LEFT','BOTH','NONE']  representing which of the ends is unsafe.

+  If the racks fall over no matter from which end it gets triggered, then return BOTH.
+If the racks fall over due to rack at leftmost or rightmost, then return LEFT or RIGHT respectively.
+If neither end toppling will cause all the racks to fall over, return NONE.
+  --hackerrank

+11) Given an array of integers, partition the array into two parts such that the two parts hold same average.

+12) Given preorder traversal of a binary search tree, construct the BST.
+  Also calculate the sum of height of each node i.e. total height.